A Veteran’s Resume and Job Hunting Guide

 Profile

-A performance-driven leader with over 15 years of experience in staff supervision, aircraft maintenance, aircraft quality assurance, and administration.
-An experienced instructor who is able to motivate staff and enhance the overall efficiency and performance of the team.
-Track record of outstanding service in the U.S. Navy as demonstrated by commendations, medals, and awards.
+A performance-driven leader with over 15 years of experience in staff supervision, aircraft maintenance, aircraft quality assurance (QA), and administration.
+An experienced instructor who motivates staff and enhances the overall efficiency and performance of the team.
+Track record of excellent service in the U.S. Navy as demonstrated by commendations, medals, and awards.

 Professional Experience